PrincetonUniversity/Vatic/README.md

 cd Vatic
 pip install .
 ```

+While this will install Vatic's Python package dependencies, you will need to also choose and install a MILP solver
+with Python support.
+A good free option is [Cbc](https://github.com/coin-or/Cbc); we also recommend considering
+obtaining a license for [Gurobi](https://www.gurobi.com/), which allows for much faster simulation.

+### Installing grid datasets ###

 The Vatic repository includes the [May 2021 version of the Texas-7k grid dataset](
 https://electricgrids.engr.tamu.edu/electric-grid-test-cases/datasets-for-arpa-e-perform-program/)